muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Overview.rst

 #############

-The data on the edX Insights dashboard can help you validate the choices that you have made for a course and re-evaluate choices in an effort to improve your course and the experience of your learners.
+The data on the edX Insights dashboard can help you validate the choices that you have made for a course.
+It can also help you re-evaluate choices in an effort to improve your course and the experience of your learners.
 Putting the data provided by edX Insights to work involves:

-* Evaluating changes against your expectations.
+* Understanding the context of your course and what changes over time.

-* Understanding the context of the change.
+* Evaluating reported data against your expectations.

 * Deciding whether action is called for.